What Does POD Stand For? Proof of Delivery, Pay on Demand, and More Explained

 6. Payment and reconciliation initiated

 This workflow ensures delivery data is consistently captured, validated, and made available to both operations and finance teams.
+In many organizations, POD workflows are integrated with order management systems to improve visibility across fulfillment and billing processes.

 Metrics and KPIs Influenced by Proof of Delivery